barrosyan/physics-nn/README.md

 # Physics-Informed Neural Networks (PINNs)
-## Diffusion

-This repository contains a Python script, "pinn's.py," that demonstrates the use of Physics-Informed Neural Networks (PINNs) for solving a diffusion problem.
-The script utilizes PyTorch to train a neural network to approximate the solution of the diffusion equation.
+This repository contains Python scripts, pinn's.py, and navier-stokes.py, demonstrating the use of Physics-Informed Neural Networks (PINNs) to solve diffusion and fluid dynamics problems, respectively.
+These scripts utilize PyTorch and TensorFlow to train neural networks to approximate solutions for diffusion and Navier-Stokes equations.

 ## Table of Contents
 * Introduction
 * Diffusion Problem
+* Fluid Dynamics Problem
 * Physics-Informed Neural Networks (PINNs)
 * Usage
 * Files